 - Don’t try to guess short-term market directions.
 Nobody can.
 Here’s an overview video encouraging you to focus on time in the market, not market timing.

 Focus on time in the market, not timing the market.

 ▶ Watch this video overview: Rule 5: Never try to time the market.
 It’s time in the market that reliably gives you your fair share of the Market’s Returns.
 Timing the market is for fools.
-It’s tempting to think that the best investment managers can do this, but their long-term track records doesn’t distinguish them from simple luck.
-And the costs involve make this a fool’s game.
+It’s tempting to think that the best investment managers can do this, but their long-term track records don’t distinguish them from simple luck.
+And the costs involved make this a fool’s game.
 However, time in the market is the way to capitalize on the miracle of compound interest.